yubol-bobo/AI-in-One-Interview-Handbook/README.md

 ### ML Basic
 #### Gradient descent
 - (Batch) Gradient descent [[ref](https://machinelearningmastery.com/gradient-descent-for-machine-learning/)] [[B站](https://www.bilibili.com/video/BV1jh4y1q7ua/?spm_id_from=333.337.search-card.all.click&vd_source=c86f14ec33e79f08f7e2278747a071e8)]
     - The gradient $\left(\nabla_\theta J(\theta)\right)$ represents the direction of steepest ascent-the direction where the function increases the fastest.
-To minimize the function, you want to move in the opposite direction, i.e., the direction of steepest descent.
+Gradient gives the direction of steepest ascend.
+So to minimize the function, take steps in the opposite direction.
     - Gradient descent is an optimization algorithm used to find the values of parameters (coefficients) of a function (f) that minimizes a cost function (cost).
     - formula: $$\theta = \theta - \alpha \nabla_\theta J(\theta)$$, where $\theta:$ Parameters to be optimized. $\alpha$ : Learning rate (step size). $\nabla_\theta J(\theta)$ : Gradient of the cost function w.r.t. parameters.